 The other option is to pause the task.
 Choose Recurring Items from the menu in the upper right, and then select the Pause option for a given task.
 Because this option is fairly hidden, however, you run the risk of forgetting to un-pause the task.

-As you can see, there are important nuances to the way apps handle flexible recurrence.
-I found that factors like confirmation messages, “Completed” sections, and the ability to hide tasks out of the way until they’re due again can really help sustain feelings of achievement and momentum towards your goals.
+There are important nuances to the way apps handle flexible recurrence.
+Factors like confirmation messages, “Completed” sections, and the ability to hide tasks out of the way until they’re due again can really help sustain feelings of achievement and momentum towards your goals.